City of Mandurah

 Local workers - Method of travel to work - All industries

-Within the City of Mandurah, there is a lower proportion of local workers using public transport to get to work than Western Australia.
+Within the City of Mandurah, there is a lower proportion of local All industries workers using public transport to get to work than the Western Australia workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the City of Mandurah is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.